 How much will it cost?

-Costs depend on format and size of group, but are typically £250 per person for a 28-hour residential event.
+Costs depend on format and size of group, but are typically £250 per person for a 28-hour residential event (prices can sometimes be lower where grant funding permits).
 This includes course facilitation, materials, accommodation in one of our rustic eco-buildings at Hazel Hill Wood and delicious vegetarian food.
 We can explore a range of payment methods, including joint funding bids.

 Woodland Resilience Immersions in 2019